Personal loans with fair credit: What to know

 When you’re considering a personal loan, it can help to be aware of the other options that might be available to you.
 Here are some alternatives to a personal loan:

-• Credit cards: Unlike personal loans, credit cards are a type of revolving credit.
-That means that the card can be used and paid down repeatedly as long as the account remains open and in good standing.
-Personal loans are closed-ended credit accounts that you pay back over a set period of time.
+• Credit cards: Unlike personal loans, credit cards are a type of revolving credit, so the card can be used and paid down repeatedly as long as the account remains open and in good standing.
 If you decide a credit card better suits your needs, Capital One’s pre-approval tool makes it easy to find out if you’re pre-approved for card offers before you apply.
 Pre-approval doesn’t guarantee approval, but if you answer a few simple questions about yourself, you’ll be able to review any offers you may be eligible for.
 Pre-approval is quick, and it won’t hurt your credit scores.

 Find a card that fits your needs